evancohen/bidet/README.md

 - [ ] **🚻 ButtID™** - uniquely identify the user (by weight?) and load their presets
 - [ ] **💬 Voice interaction** - don't be touching things
 - [ ] **🚽 Auto-Flush** - Flush the toilet automaticlly after use
-- [ ] **🎶Auto play music** - nobody wants to hear you in the bathroom.
+- [ ] **🎶 Auto play music** - nobody wants to hear you in the bathroom.
 What better time to get turnt?
 - [ ] **💦 Auto moisten** - when you sit down it wets the sides so 💩 don't stick
 - [ ] **🧙‍♂️ X/Y/(Z?)** - precision wand placement for 100% accuracy (not trying to soak those cheeks)
+- [ ] **🥒 Vegan** - that's right, it's totally vegan!

 ... more soon!

 > 💡 Have an idea that you don't see here?
 Share it with me: bidet@evancohen.io

+## Things to research
+I've never built a bidet before.
+The closest thing that I have experience with, at least conceptually, is an emergency add-on to my sump pump that I built when it broke (story for antother time).
+Basiclly I have no idea what I'm doing or where to start, but that's what makes for the best projects!

+### Approach
+Always do the hardest thing first!
+I could build out the entire mobile app and a lot of the circuitry first, but those are the things I already know how to do...
+I'm going to tackle the plumbing first.
+Starting with, how does a bidet work?